 Partnership for successful healing

 There is a chronic wound epidemic, with 6.7 million Americans currently living with non-healing wounds.
-The LRMC Wound Care & Hyperbaric Center has partnered with Healogics, the nation's largest provider of advanced wound care services, to deliver excellent evidence-based care to patients with chronic wounds.
+Our Center has partnered with Healogics, the nation's largest provider of advanced wound care services, to deliver excellent evidence-based care to patients with chronic wounds.
 Healogics centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, a 92 percent healing rate within 31 days to heal, and extremely high patient satisfaction.

-Recently, Healogics honored the LRMC Wound Care & Hyperbaric Center with the prestigious Center of Distinction Award in recognition of the Center’s outstanding clinical outcomes, high patient satisfaction and high healing rate.
+Healogics has honored the UF Health Leesburg Hospital Wound Care Center with its prestigious Center of Distinction Award in recognition of the Center’s outstanding clinical outcomes, high patient satisfaction and high healing rate.

 Wound care specialists